rese1f/aurora/docs/auroracap/DEPLOY.md

     --port=30000 --chat-template=chatml-llava
 ```

-We provide the example inference code for Aurora.
+We provide the example inference code for Aurora using another terminal.
 ```
 from sglang import function, system, user, assistant, gen, set_default_backend, RuntimeEndpoint import sglang as sgl